act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 ## Background

 Because a refresh with a timing of 0 is a redirect, it is exempt from this rule.
 Since this can cause rapid screen flashes it is strongly recommended to avoid this.

-This rule is designed specifically for [2.2.1 Timing Adjustable][sc221], which can be satisfied if the time limit is over 20 hours long.
-All pages that fail this because of a "refresh" `meta` element also do not satisfy [3.2.5 Change on Request][sc325].
-In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [3.2.5 Change on Request][sc325].

 ### Bibliography